David P. Flores Biography

-David P. Flores was born in Tulare, California and attended high school at Tulare Union High School in the same city.
+David P. Flores is an American artist and product designer.
+He was born in Tulare, California and attended high school at Tulare Union High School in the same city.
 After graduating from high school, he attended college in Santa Barbara, California.
 There he received a degree in graphic design.
 Soon after, he jumped into a career with the skateboarding industry.
-He has been working with art his entire life and was first published internationally at the age of 20.

 During his early years in the industry, David P. Flores worked for Shorty’s Skateboards as a freelance illustrator.
 His work was so great that he became internationally published in the famous Transworld Skateboarding Magazine.
 In fact, his work as an illustrator can still be found today in Shorty’s ads.
 In 1996 he moved to San Francisco and became art director for Deluxe Distribution.
 During his time as an illustrator, he had the opportunity to work with many other skateboarding companies such as Lucky Bearings, Spitfire Wheels, and BlackMagic.